Source: iMore

 If you want to add a new device or domain, move the cursor using the arrow keys and position it after the text in the window.
 Then, begin typing.

-If you're mapping a particular IP address on your local network to a domain, you can type the IP address, hit tab, then type the domain name.
+If you're mapping a particular IP address on your local network to a domain, you can type the IP address, hit the tab, then type the domain name.

-Once you're done, hold down the control and O keys to save the file, then control and X to exit.
+Once you're done, hold down the Control and O keys to save the file, then Control and X to exit.

 Back at the command line, type sudo killall -HUP mDNSResponder then type return.
 That will flush your Mac's DNS cache, so it doesn't get confused by any changes you've made to the Hosts file.